ProjectPythia/.github/.github/CONTRIBUTING.md

 Your cookbook is now ready to have content added.
 In the rest of this guide, we will mostly assume that you are familiar with git/GitHub.
 If not, we recommend reading through our [GitHub tutorials in Foundations](https://foundations.projectpythia.org/foundations/getting-started-github.html).

-## Set up the environment

-1. [Clone the repository](https://foundations.projectpythia.org/foundations/github/github-cloning-forking.html) in your local workspace
-1. Within `environment.yml`, change `name` from `cookbook-dev` to `<your-cookbook-name>-dev` (e.g. `cesm-cookbook-dev`) and add all required libraries and other dependencies under `dependencies:`.
-Commit the changes
-1. Create the Conda environment with `conda env create -f environment.yml`.
-If it crashes, try running `conda config --set channel_priority strict`
-1. Activate your environment with `conda activate <env-name>`
-1. In `.github/workflows/nightly-build.yaml`, `.github/workflows/publish-book.yaml`, and `.github/workflows/trigger-book-build.yaml`, change the `environment_name` to the name of your environment (ex. `cesm-cookbook-dev`)

 # Update repository-specific text

 - [ ] Automatically adjust link paths that need to be changed from the `cookbook-template` to your new cookbook by manually trigger the action “trigger-replace-links” GitHub action.
 Do this by navigating to "Actions" -> "trigger-replace-links" -> "Run workflow".